In Memory Of The Horses That Have Touched Our Lives and Our Hearts

 Lollipop was a gentle mare that had just began her career as a horse in our program.
 For such a well schooled horse, Lollipop's gentle nature made her a top choice for riders wanting to go off lead.
 At only 13 years of age, she had an old soul, we will miss her and remember her fondly.
 We would like to thank her owner for allowing us the opportunity to get to know Lollipop, even for this brief moment.

-Snickers was a big part of the Little Bits program.
-His gentle and kind nature allowed his riders to enjoy his smooth gaits and the leaders all loved working with him.
-Snickers was the perfect height for riders that needed more assistance and he allowed us to use the mounting ramp with riders that required assistance.
-We will miss this handsome and patient horse that was a true gentleman.
+Mandy was a big part of the Little Bits program.
+She was voted best horse in Canada in 2019.
+Mandy’s gentle and kind nature allowed her independent riders to feel the freedom while riding her.
+All volunteers loved working with her and her long stride.
+Mandy was the perfect height for riders that needed more assistance and allowed us to use the mounting ramp.
+We will miss this beautiful and patient horse that was a true gem in our program.

 A great warrior passed on and we will grieve him and remember him with the best memories.
 Remy was a true gentleman’s horses.
 Standing tall and proud, Remy would carry his riders and with ease but would always listen, ready for the cues to be felt from his rider.
 At 25, Remy showed all his talents as a steadfast mount that would dance his steps in any class.
 Remy was blessed to have an owner that allowed us to be graced with Remy in our classes.
 We will miss him but never forget him.